AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/storage-types.md

         Bulk Storage.
 In this case a partitioned 256k cell in a drive with high priority.
 This cell is partitioned to cobblestone and iron.
 It has an Equal Distribution Card, so it won't be completely filled with cobblestone, leaving no space for iron.
-The drive has a high priority so whenever cobble or iron enters the network, it goes to this storage bus, and whenever cobble or iron is pulled from the network, it is pulled from *evere except here*, so cobble and iron "migrate" to this cell.
+The drive has a high priority so whenever cobble or iron enters the network, it goes to this storage bus, and whenever cobble or iron is pulled from the network, it is pulled from *everywhere except here*, so cobble and iron "migrate" to this cell.
     </BoxAnnotation>

     <BoxAnnotation color="#33dddd" min="11 0 5" max="12 1 6" thickness="0.05">